Meat Is Medicine

 Unique compounds such as carnosine, taurine, and CLA not found in plant foods

-Animal foods also provide highly absorbable iron (heme iron vs. non-heme iron in plant foods), choline, retinol (active vitamin A vs. beta-carotene in plants), and essential fatty acids—all critical for brain function, immune health, and metabolic resilience.
-Many of these nutrients are either absent from plants or exist in less bioavailable forms.
+Animal foods also provide highly absorbable iron (heme iron vs. non-heme iron in plants), retinol (active vitamin A vs. beta-carotene in plants), choline, and essential fatty acids—all critical for brain function, immune health, and metabolic resilience.
+As Beal has highlighted in his global nutrition analyses, many of these nutrients are either absent from plants or exist in less bioavailable forms, making animal foods indispensable for addressing micronutrient deficiencies worldwide [13].

 In fact, a recent global modeling study found that plant-only diets were significantly more expensive than mixed diets when assessed by nutrient adequacy.
 In the U.S., the most affordable diet that met all nutritional needs included animal foods and cost $1.98 per day, while a plant-only diet with the same nutrient targets cost $3.61 per day—an 82% increase [6,7].